Have you ever experienced pain that won’t go away?

 The approach to pain management involves a thorough assessment of the patient’s pain, medical history, and current medications.
 This assessment helps the pain management team identify the pain’s root cause and develop an individualized treatment plan.

 The treatment plan may involve a combination of medications, physical therapy, psychological counseling, and interventional procedures.
 Medicines in pain management include analgesics, non-steroidal anti-inflammatory drugs (NSAIDs), and opioids.
 These medications can be used alone or with other treatments to manage pain.
-To understand more about these medicines, you can refer to the U.S. National Library of Medicine.
+You can refer to the U.S. National Library of Medicine to understand more about these medicines.

 Physical therapy is another essential component of pain management.
 Physical therapists work with patients to help them improve their physical function and mobility through exercise, stretching, and other therapeutic techniques.